barkerest/barkest_core/README.md

     { :before_update => "MyCustomModel.before_db_update(db_conn, user)" }
 ```

-The `MsSqlDbUpdater.register` method registers the database configuration with the system so that the
+The `MsSqlDbDefinition.register` method registers the database configuration with the system so that the
 SystemConfigController can configure it, and also so that once it is configured the boot code can perform
 the update.